-On January 5, 2006, the Company's Hillman Group, Inc. subsidiary purchased certain assets of The SteelWorks Corporation ("SteelWorks"), a Denver, Colorado based manufacturer and distributor of metal shapes, threaded rod and metal sheet to the retail hardware and home improvement industries.
-Annual revenues of the SteelWorks customer base acquired were approximately \$28.2 million in the year ended December 31, 2006.
+On January 5, 2006, the Hillman Group purchased certain assets of The SteelWorks Corporation ("SteelWorks"), a Denver, Colorado based manufacturer and distributor of metal shapes, threaded rod and metal sheet to the retail hardware and home improvement industries.
+Annual revenues of the SteelWorks customer base acquired were approximately \$30.7 million and \$28.2 million in the years ended December 31, 2007 and 2006.
 The aggregate purchase price was \$34.4 million paid in cash at closing.
 In connection with the acquisition, The Hillman Group, Inc. entered into a supply agreement whereby SteelWorks will be the Company's exclusive provider of metal shapes for a period of 10 years.